anontechnology/documentation/docs/api/attributes.md

 # Attribute Definitions

 ## POST /attributes
-Creates or edits an attribute.
+Creates or edits an attribute definition.
 If there is an existing attribute in the system with the `key` of the provided attribute, that attribute will be updated; otherwise, a new attribute will be created.

 ### Parameters